 7. Questions related to your age:

-This question of interview is asked to assess your maturity firstly and secondly to see how much hard work you can put and for how long.
+This interview question is asked to assess your maturity firstly and secondly to see how much hard work you can put and for how long.

 8. Questions about your religion: